haseoleonard/YellowMoonShop/README.md

-# [LAB231]-[Lab Java Web]-[FPT University]-[NghiaDHSE140362] YellowMoonShop
+# [LAB231]-[Lab Java Web]-[FPT University]-[NghiaDHSE140362] [YellowMoonShop](https://github.com/haseoleonard/YellowMoonShop/)
 ## Yellow Moon : Moon Cake Shop

-The requirements is inside the PDF
+The requirements is inside the PDF.

-All the library used inside this project is inside the /libs directory
+All the library used inside this project is inside the /libs directory.

 ### Usage Guide
 * Setting Up DataSource Connection information for Database connection in web/META-INF/context.xml
 * Setting up value for Project Initialize in web/WEB-INF/web.xml: